 By Shari Prymak

-Most automakers seem to have a “thing” for which they are known for.
-In the case of Volvo, that thing has traditionally been safe, boxy, station wagons.
+Volvo has traditionally been known for its safe, boxy, station wagons.
 Even though the brand’s lineup has largely evolved into a sea of crossovers, Volvo continues to produce a few more traditional offerings for those who remember the brand for what it once was.
 The newly redesigned V60 is the latest in a long line of station wagons from the Swedish brand, and perhaps the most broadly appealing one yet.

 Next to safety, the appeal of the latest Volvo models seems to come from their attractive Scandinavian designs.
 Just about everything the brand is dishing out is just plainly stylish with sophisticated design details.
 The V60 maintains the tasteful design language of its larger V90 sibling, only shrinking and tightening it down to a slightly smaller scale.
 Inevitably, the result of its smaller proportions is reduced cargo space and passenger room, but overall, this remains a very practical vehicle well-suited to workhorse family duties.